clintmasden/roslyndumper/readme.md

 #### A half-baked implementation:
 This was originally created for the replacement of another abandoned object exporter.
 It was critical to export to vb.net/c# with the same export.
 This was never realized yet has the foundation for you to review and to get a few ideas.

-Since then Thomas created a great object dumper which is highly recommended if you’re looking for a complete solution.
+Since then Thomas created a great object dumper which is highly recommended if youâ€™re looking for a complete solution.

-#### Other issues and addtional information:
+#### Other issues and additional information:
 + The source is not issue/bug free.
 + Only a few of the functional tests pass (based on thomas's repo).
 + VB.NET source can be created by implementing the VB.NET workspace or by leveraging [Code Converter](https://github.com/icsharpcode/CodeConverter "code converter").